joeseos/necro-com/docs/intro.md

 ## UPDATES, FEEDBACK AND CORRECTIONS.
 This website is maintained by `joesoes`.

-Any feedback, typos or errors can be raised on the Discord, on Github or sent to jonsson.johan@outlook.com.
+Any feedback, typos or errors can be raised on Github.